MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-https.md

 <br />

-## Encrypt the Traffic between Client Applications and R Server
+## Encrypt the Traffic between Client Applications and Machine Learning Server/R Server

 >[!IMPORTANT]
 >We strongly recommend that SSL/TLS 1.2 be enabled in **all production environments.**